TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.18.md

 ---

-But the things which proceed out of the mouth come forth out of the heart; and they defile the man.
+But the things which proceed out of the mouth come out of the heart, and they defile the man.